 Thompson was Knighted in Rome, Italy on May 20, 2017.
 Grand Prior, Prince Lorenzo de' Medici, sponsored Thompson, an American of Italian Heritage, into the prestigious Ordine di San Martino del Monte delle Beatitudini (the Order of Saint Martin of Mount of the Beatitudes) as a Patron of the Arts and Protector of the Most Needy and presided at the Investiture Mass of Knighthood at the Chiesa di San Silvestro al Quirinale (Church of San Silvestro at Quirinal Hill).
 See the Investiture Video.
 Click on the following icon to view the Official Announcement and Program:

 Thompson and his team of managers have guided the careers of over 200 artists including, among others, William Shatner, Drew Barrymore, Mariska Hargitay, Jason Bateman, David Hasselhoff, Scott Hamilton, Cindy Crawford, Joan Rivers, Shannen Doherty, Linda Evans, Cicely Tyson, Barry White, Tatum O'Neal, Donna Mills, Linda Blair, Bruce Boxleitner, Justine Bateman, Alan Thicke, Donna Dixon, William Devane, Richard Pryor, Tori Spelling, Robert Blake, Scott Baio, David Hunt, Melissa Rivers, Merle Haggard, Iman, Steve Guttenberg, Sally Kellerman, Delta Burke, and Sonny & Cher.
-Thompson currently manages, among others, the careers of William Shatner, whom he has represented for the past 40 years, The Estate of Cicely Tyson, Prince Lorenzo de' Medici, and Taylor Ann Thompson.
+Thompson currently manages, among others, the careers of William Shatner, whom he has represented for the past 41 years, Donna Mills, Taylor Ann Thompson, and Prince Lorenzo de' Medici.

 Thompson, a former co-owner of New World Pictures, is not only a premier Motion Picture and Television producer but also one of the industry's most knowledgeable and experienced financiers and packagers of film and television projects.
 Thompson's diversified background has made him and the Larry A. Thompson Organization one of the most hallmark names in the show business community.